jambrizz/Data_structure_tutorial/python_data_structure_tutorial/set.md

 well as when you want to add, remove or query an element in the set.

 ## How Sets work
+Sets store items unordered, unchangeable and do not allow duplicate items to be inserted.
+Unordered means that the items do not have a defined order and cannot be referred by an index or key.
+Unchangeable means that once the set has been created you cannot change the items in the set.
+However you can remove or add items to the set.
 ## Real world applications
 Sets are useful to store unique values to avoid duplicate data being added to a set.
 By default, sets stores data in a sorted manner which is more efficient than an array.
 Sets are dynamic so you do not